XTLS/Xray-docs-next/docs/en/config/inbounds/tunnel.md

-# Tunnel(Dokodemo-Door)
+# Tunnel (dokodemo-door)

-Tunnel, formerly known as dokodemo-door, listens on multiple local ports and forwards all incoming data through an outbound to a specified server port, achieving the effect of port mapping.
+Tunnel, formerly known as dokodemo-door (Arbitrary Door), can listen on multiple local ports and send all received data to a specific port on a specified server via an outbound, thereby achieving the effect of port mapping.

+[Image of port forwarding diagram]

 ## InboundConfigurationObject